Exodia-OS/store/README.md

 * **Apply Updates:** Click **Apply Updates** to perform a full system update (`pacman -Syu`) securely through the store's interface.

 ---
-Developed by Exodia Team
+## Credits
-Contributed by Saeed Badreldin (Helwan Linux)
+Developed by Saeed Badreldin (Helwan Linux)
+Integrated into Exodia OS by the Exodia Team

 **Happy installing!**